On a general Kac-Rice formula for the measure of a level set: Main results

-Under condition \eqref{e:buli:faible}, we proved as shown in Section \ref{sec:buli}, that the level set $\lev_u$ is, almost surely, the union of a $C^1$ manifold and a negligible set, and thus it is rectifiable.
+Under condition \eqref{e:buli:faible}, we prove (as shown in Section \ref{sec:buli}), that the level set $\lev_u$ is almost surely the union of a $C^1$ manifold and a negligible set, and is therefore rectifiable.

-When $D>d$, classical proofs of KRF (see \cite{AW-book}) demand the strong condition \eqref{e:nocritical}.
-But with the use of the Crofton formula for rectifiable sets, we are able to prove it under the weaker condition \eqref{e:buli:faible}, {and again the local time argument permits to establish it almost for free.
-The basis idea is the following.} Let $X(\cdot) $ be a ``nice'' random field.
-Then \eqref{e:buli:faible} must hold because, otherwise, the random field, ``would spend too much time in the neighborhood of $u$''.
-This last quantity is measured by the \emph{local time}: the density of the occupation measure at $u$.
+When $D>d$, classical proofs of \KRF~ (see \cite{AW-book}) require the strong condition \eqref{e:nocritical}.
+However, by using the Crofton formula for rectifiable sets, we can prove the result under the weaker condition \eqref{e:buli:faible}, and once again, the local time argument allows us to establish this almost for free.
+The underlying idea is as follows.
+Let $X(\cdot) $ be a ``nice'' random field.
+Then \eqref{e:buli:faible} must hold, because otherwise, the random field ``would spend too much time in the neighborhood of $u$''.
+This is quantify by the \emph{local time}: the density of the occupation measure at $u$.

 This is the object of the next proposition.

 \begin{prop}[Bulinskaya-type Lemma] Let $T\subset\R^D$ be an open set and let $X: T \to \R^{d}$ be a $C^1$ random field.
 Let $u\in \R^{d}$.
 Assume that the density $p_{X(t)}$ of $X(t)$ satisfies